t0bst4r/matterbridge-home-assistant/packages/matterbridge-home-assistant/README.md

 `matterbridge-home-assistant` compares entity_ids to the include/exclude patterns and domains, but also considers the hidden state of an entity (can be found in the entity details in Home Assistant).
 Both are only checked once during startup, so changes will apply after restarting Matterbridge.

+### I am getting this error message `Only supported EndpointInterface implementation is Endpoint`:
+- This is caused by npm's module resolution of globally installed modules and project-chip's way of doing an `instanceOf` check.
+- It happens when matterbridge and matterbridge-home-assistant are not installed in **one** install command as above.
+See the [installation section](#installation) above.

 ## Contribution, Bug Reports and Enhancements